kawsark/transform.py/README.md

 # transform.py
 A wrapper for the HashiCorp Vault transform secrets engine

 This repository is a wrapper around the [Vault Transform Secrets Engine](https://www.vaultproject.io/docs/secrets/transform) to transform sensitive values such as credentials or account IDs when performing demos.
 Below is an example for Azure.
 All the values prefixed with `vault:fpe:` have been transformed using Vault Format Preserving Encryption.

-A few Azure examples are shown below, other examples coming soon.
+Example output:
 ```
 $ az account list | python3 transform.py -v -t
  {